fonttools/fontbakery/README.md

                         Use this option multiple times to select multiple checks.
   -v, --verbose         Shortcut for `-l PASS`.
   -l LOGLEVEL, --loglevel LOGLEVEL
-                        Report tests with a result of this status or higher.
+                        Report checks with a result of this status or higher.
                         One of: DEBUG, PASS, INFO, SKIP, WARN, FAIL, ERROR.
                         (default: WARN)
   -m LOGLEVEL_MESSAGES, --loglevel-messages LOGLEVEL_MESSAGES
                         Report log messages of this status or higher.
-                        Messages are all status lines within a test.
+                        Messages are all status lines within a check.
                         One of: DEBUG, PASS, INFO, SKIP, WARN, FAIL, ERROR.
                         (default: LOGLEVEL)
   -n, --no-progress     In a tty as stdout, don't render the progress indicators.